Our Impact

 4-H Youth Development

-Oconee County 4-H has had a record-breaking year and have truly shown what it means to “Learn by Doing.”
-Oconee County 4-H’ers have earned Master 4-H’er Status a total of 25 times within the past year.
+Oconee County 4-H continued a tradition of excellence in 2024 and again found the meaning of the 4-H motto of “Learn by Doing.”
+Oconee County 4-H’ers have earned Master 4-H’er Status a total of 12 times within the past year.
 This is the highest honor a 4-H’er can achieve.
-4-H’ers have earned Master 4-H Status in a variety of subject matters from Forestry Judging to Cotton Boll/Consumer Judging and Project Achievement and Scholarship.
-Master 4-H Status is awarded to 4-H’er who placed first in the State at a contest and showed their “true mastery” of subject.
+Oconee 4-H’ers have earned Master 4-H Status in a variety of subject matters from Horse Quiz Bowl and being selected as 4-H National Conference Delegate to Project Achievement and Scholarship.
+Master 4-H Status is awarded to a 4-H'er who placed first in the State at a contest and showed their “true mastery” of their subject.

-Over 500 5th and 6th Grade Oconee County 4-H’ers competed in our School Project Achievement Contest, where they presented on any topic for 4-6 minutes.
-An estimated 41 hours of unique and student-interest focused presentations were given over the course of the 2-week long contest.
+Over 530 5th and 6th Grade Oconee County 4-H’ers competed in our School Project Achievement Contest, where they presented on any topic for 4-6 minutes.
+An estimated 43 hours of unique and student-interest focused presentations were given over the course of the 3-week long contest.
 4-H'ers represented 9 different public schools, private schools, and home school groups.